codescene-oss/codescene-vscode/docs/code-health-gate.md

 **NOTE:** _This feature is experimental and subject to change._

-The Code Health Gate compares all changed files with the current ```HEAD``` commit, and presents the files where any code health issue has been introduced.
+The Code Health Gate shows any introduced issues among the files being worked on.
-The analysis is triggered on save and can also be run manually using the reload button.
+It works by comparing the latest code review for a file with the first review (i.e. the review done when the file was opened) If any code health degradations are present in the file, they will be shown in this view along with any other issues or improvements.